A second order primal-dual method for nonsmooth convex composite optimization: Computational experiments

 In Fig.~\ref{fig.spvf}, we demonstrate the utility of using regularized problems to navigate the tradeoff between controller performance and structure, an approach pioneered by~\cite{linfarjovTAC13admm}.
 The polished optimal structured controllers (\tc{matlabblue}{---$\circ$---}) were designed by first solving~\eqref{pr.spinv} to identify an optimal structure and then solving~\eqref{pr.spinvpol} to further improve the closed-loop performance.
 To illustrate the importance of polishing step~\eqref{pr.spinvpol}, we also show the closed-loop performance of unpolished optimal structured controllers (\tc{matlabred}{- -$\times$- -}) resulting from~\eqref{pr.spinv}.
 Finally, to evaluate the controller {\em structures\/} identified by~\eqref{pr.spinv}, we show the closed-loop performance of polished `reference' structured controllers (\tc{matlaborange}{$\cdots + \cdots$}).
 Instead of solving~\eqref{pr.spinv}, the reference structures are {\em a priori\/} specified as nearest neighbor symmetric controllers of the same cardinality as controllers resulting from~\eqref{pr.spinv}.
 Among controllers with the same number of nonzero entries, the polished optimal structured controller consistently achieves the best closed-loop performance.

-We compare the computational efficiency of our approach with the proximal Newton method~\cite{leesunsau14} and ADMM~\cite{zoldhilinjovACC14,wujovSCL17}.
-The proximal Newton method requires solving a LASSO subproblem~\eqref{eq.proxnewt}, for which we employ SpaRSA~\cite{wrinowfig09}.
-Since $A$ is circulant, the $x$-minimization step in ADMM~\eqref{eq.ADMM} requires solving $n$ uncoupled cubic scalar equations.
-In general, when $A$ is block circulant, the DFT only block diagonalizes the dynamics and thus the $x$-minimization step has to be solved via an iterative procedure~\cite{zoldhilinjovACC14,wujovSCL17}.
+We compare the computational efficiency of our approach with the proximal Newton method~\cite{leesunsau14} and ADMM~\cite{wujovSCL17}.
+The proximal Newton method requires solving a LASSO subproblem~\eqref{eq.proxnewt}, for which we employ SpaRSA~\cite{wrinowfig09}. \tcbl{ADMM was implemented using the adaptive stepsize selection discussed in~\cite[Section 3.4.1]{boyparchupeleck11} from~\cite{hexyanwan00,wanlia01}.} Since $A$ is circulant, the $x$-minimization step in ADMM~\eqref{eq.ADMM} requires solving $n$ uncoupled cubic scalar equations.
+In general, when $A$ is block circulant, the DFT only block diagonalizes the dynamics and thus the $x$-minimization step has to be solved via an iterative procedure~\cite{wujovSCL17}.

 Figure~\ref{fig.sht} shows the time to solve~\eqref{pr.spinv} with $\gamma = 0.004$ using our method, proximal Newton, and ADMM.
 Our algorithm and ADMM were stopped when the primal and dual residuals were below $1 \times 10^{-8}$.
 The proximal Newton method was stopped when the norm of the difference between two consecutive iterates was smaller than $1 \times 10^{-8}$.
 In Fig.~\ref{fig.shtdet}, we show the per iteration cost and the total number of iterations required to find the optimal solution using each method.
 Our algorithm clearly outperforms proximal Newton and ADMM.